Learn About the Impact of the Program from LEAP Grads:

 The Leadership Engagement and Advancement Program (LEAP) is a skill and capacity-building training program designed for Board Chairs and Vice Chairs of JCamp 180 affiliated camps.
 It is customized, interactive, and free of charge.
-Created to offer support to camp lay leaders, the program has been developed in response to clients’ requests for “additional Board and Governance support."
+Created in 2019 to offer support to camp lay leaders, the program has been developed in response to clients’ requests for “additional Board and Governance support."

 Board chairs and vice chairs are uniquely positioned and empowered by their camps to lead, inspire change, and engage their Boards and camp communities.
 Yet, many board chairs have incomplete skills when it comes to nonprofit governance and board “chairmanship."
 Additionally, the rapid changes in the world of nonprofit governance and leadership make it hard to keep up.
 Despite every chair’s promise to make a real difference and take the camp to new heights, many chairs find themselves at the end of their term treading water, wondering what happened and where the time went.

 If that scenario resonates with you, take this LEAP to train with peers and experts who will help you identify, focus, and work on your camp’s needs, challenge your assumptions on governance and offer alternatives without judgement.
 Your participation in LEAP will empower you to become the agent of change you hoped to be when you took on the role of board chair.

 >> Download this one-page description of LEAP to share with your peers.

 At the end of the program, the participants will:

 - have a network of peers to rely on for the rest of their life

 - be able to run a board meeting in half the time with twice the results

 - have learned the 3 steps to deal with a difficult or underperforming board member productively

 - have a board chair library of tools and templates, including a clear board chair calendar